ismahaneyy/First-Code-Challenge/README.md

   - code .

-# To Run this application
-- Running this application, use the following steps:

-- Install required dependencies from npm
-     - npm install

-- To test your work
-     - npm test

 # Challenge Description.
 - All the challenges were solved using JavaScript.
 - Each challenge has its own js file.